kevincianfarini/cardiologist/README.md

 ## Introduction

-Cardiologist integrates with kotlinx-datetime to provide you scheduling based on `Instant`, `LocalDateTime`, and `LocalTime`, and integrates with kotlinx-coroutines to provide you a Flow API to trigger your pending jobs with a suspending API.
+Cardiologist integrates with kotlinx-datetime to provide you scheduling based on `Instant`, `LocalDateTime`, and `LocalTime`, and integrates with kotlinx-coroutines to provide a suspending API to trigger pending jobs.

 Simple suspending functions are available to delay until a given moment in time.